Charity doesn't begin at home

 Brian and Hilary are keen supporters of several charities and they want to ensure that they have a Will which includes a gift to their chosen charity.

-They have two adult children and decided it would be a good idea to leave everything to each other initially and only on second death they should split the remaining Estate into 3 equal parts, with each child having one third, and the last third going equally to two of their favourite charities.
+They have two adult children and decided it would be a good idea to leave everything to each other initially and only on second death should they split the remaining Estate into 3 equal parts, with each child having one third, and the last third going equally to two of their favourite charities.

 Five years after Brian passed away, Hilary passed away after a short illness.
 Their two children were named as Executors of the Estate.